Join/Renew for Just $16 A Year

 Acknowledging the clout he could have wielded as a celebrity, John regretted not having done more — and not having done it sooner.
 Once he got clean and sober, however, he resolved to redeem that lost time and start giving back.

-A close friend of Elton John's, My Generation contributor, AARP Fitness Ambassador and tennis superstar Martina Navratilova, sat down with the legendary performer to talk about his journey from self-absorbed pop star to life-saving AIDS advocate and loving father of a young son.
+A close friend of Elton John's, My Generation contributor, AARP Fitness Expert and tennis superstar Martina Navratilova, sat down with the legendary performer to talk about his journey from self-absorbed pop star to life-saving AIDS advocate and loving father of a young son.
 (Zachary Jackson Levon Furnish-John was born via surrogate to John and his civil partner, David Furnish, on Christmas in 2010.)

 You may also like: Not your grandma's condoms.